CollectionBuilder/cb-docs/docs/customization/config-nav.md

 CollectionBuilder,/tech.html,About
 ```

-### Some Explaining
+### Example Explained

-The above CSV will create seven links in the top nav bar for the referenced pages.
+The above example will create seven links in the top nav bar for the referenced pages.
 These same nav items will also automatically appear in the footer.

 See a screenshot of this example nav bar below:

 {% include feature/image.html img="example-nav-bar.png" alt="Example navigation bar including Home, Browse, Subjects, Map, Timeline, Data, and About with two drop down options for About the Collection and CollectionBuilder" border=true width="80%" %}

 You might have noticed that the Locations Page has been deleted from this example, so it won't show up in the nav bar.
 If you want to add it back in, you'll just need to add a line after the `Subjects,/subjects.html,` line that reads: `Locations,/locations.html,`

 ### How the Dropdown Works

 The last two lines of this CSV will appear within the "About" dropdown menu.
 To enable this, "About" must have no value in `stub` or `dropdown_parent` cells--this will direct the code to make "About" a dropdown button and store any link that lists "About" as its `dropdown_parent` in its dropdown menu.

-So in the above, when About is clicked the dropdown menu will appear with "About the Collection" and "CollectionBuilder" listed, both linking to their respective pages.
+So in the above example, when About is clicked the dropdown menu will appear with "About the Collection" and "CollectionBuilder" listed, both linking to their respective pages.

+{:.alert .alert-red}
 **Note**: Dropdowns do NOT appear in the footer nav.
 The parent will appear, with a link to the top child.